Dayton Dragons GameDay Notes for Friday

 Player Notes

-Jose Torres has hit safely in five straight games, batting .421.
-He has three home runs in his last two games including two in the game on Wednesday night when he went 4 for 4.
+Alex McGarry has hit six home runs in 13 games in 2022.
+He leads the team in extra base hits (8) and RBI (12).
+McGarry is batting .350 with three home runs over his last five games.

-Elly De La Cruz is batting .400 with one home run over his last seven games.
+Joe Boyle has made three starts covering 13 innings and has allowed just one hit and no runs with 22 strikeouts.

-Joe Boyle has made two starts covering eight innings and has not allowed a hit or a run with 17 strikeouts.
+Evan Kravetz over his last two outings has tossed eight innings without allowing a hit or run while striking out 11.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)